 Collections of math formulas:

-* NIST Digital Library of Mathematical Functions -- a digital version of the Handbook of Mathematical Functions.
-At this writing, it is a preview -- with only a few chapters actually online; full release is planned for early 2009. http://dlmf.nist.gov/
+* NIST Digital Library of Mathematical Functions -- a digital version of the Handbook of Mathematical Functions. https://dlmf.nist.gov/

 * Geometry Formulas and Facts: http://www.geom.uiuc.edu/docs/reference/CRC-formulas/